hilch/PLC-data-trace/README.md

 (B&R Automation Studio project)

-records PLC variables in a high priority task and save the data in CSV file afterward.
+records PLC variables in a high priority task and save the data to CSV file afterward.

 Use it to find random failures in machines.